Skip to the content.

 Is there any custom firmware?

-As of February 23rd 2024, no, not yet; however, some already-useful advancements have been made which may be of interest.
-Two main development efforts have been made:
+As of May 5th 2024, no, not yet; however, some already-useful advancements have been made which may be of interest.
+Three main development efforts have been made:

 hcRTOS (true CFW)

-Earlier this year, an SDK for the CPU in the SF2000 was been identified.
+In mid 2023, an SDK for the CPU in the SF2000 was identified.
 Theoretically, this would allow a full custom firmware to be built and compiled for the device.
 The developers working on custom firmware spent some considerable time and effort working on porting Retroarch (as it seemed like it would be the quickest route to a custom firmware with support for many systems), however they ran into several problems.
 It appears that the SDK was unfinished and of low quality - core features like video and audio drivers were missing (and thus had to be developed from scratch), and overall system stability of the produced builds very low.
-When crashed happened with running cores (which was frequently) no useful debugging information was produced, and so tracking down the source of issues became a major time-sink.
-Additionally, most of the experimental builds when they did work had audio and/or video performance issues, and most also caused the SF2000 to run "hot", which would likely have impacted the lifespan of the device and thus are not recommended for usage beyond a few minutes at a time.
+When crashes happened with running cores (which was frequently) no useful debugging information was produced, and so tracking down the source of issues became a major time-sink.
+Additionally, most of the experimental builds when they did work had audio and/or video performance issues, and most also caused the SF2000 to run "hot", which would likely have impacted the lifespan of the device and thus are not recommended for usage beyond a few minutes at a time (although the root cause of this issue was eventually identified and experimentally fixed).
 A GitLab repo was set up by ignatzdraconis for the work based on this SDK, however work on developing a full custom firmware using this SDK has been parked for now.

 Multicore (modified stock)